-The next big innovation on demand forecasting technology is called Demand Signal Analytics.
+The next big innovation on demand forecasting technology is called DSA.
 This is a platform that allows the integration of POS data with company specific and external attributes like weather forecast, economic conditions, oil price or similar causal factors into demand forecasting to predict and automate short to mid-term demand.

 The second layer is comprised by a Business Intelligence platform, which allows data visualization by data scientists or business planners to explore, analyze and produce standard reports at global, regional or business unit level for focus areas, improvement opportunities and action required in distinct parts of the organization.
 Those reports can then be immediately used by the several business functions within the enterprise to enhance their effectiveness.